CanadaHealthInfoway/message-builder/message-builder-hello-world-generator-hl7v3/README.md

 > mvn chi:xml-to-csharp
 ```

-Once the generation is complete, inspect the Java code found in the `cSharp` directory.
+Once the generation is complete, inspect the C# code found in the `cSharp` directory.
 The model classes are created using a base namespace of `Ca.Infoway.Messagebuilder.Model.Pcs_mr2009_r02_04_02`.